joelparkerhenderson/social-value-orientation/README.md

 Prosocial and proself comparisons:

-* Pro-social people donate more to others, especially to the poor and the sick.
+* Prosocials donate more to others, especially to the poor and the sick.

-* Pro-social people are more likely to take public transportation, and also to link that decision to issues of collective welfare.
+* Prosocials are more likely to take public transportation, and also to link that decision to issues of collective welfare.

-* Pro-social people care most about the equality of procedures, while proself people mainly assess their own procedures without regard to others’ experiences.
+* Prosocials care most about the equality of procedures, while proself people mainly assess their own procedures without regard to others’ experiences.

-* Pro-self people have a heightened sensitivity to whether or not they have had a voice in a particular process; this leads to what psychologists call the “egocentric justice hypothesis.”
+* Proselfs have a heightened sensitivity to whether or not they have had a voice in a particular process; this leads to what psychologists call the “egocentric justice hypothesis.”

 <h2><a name="fairness">Fairnesss</a></h2>

-Social value orientation sheds light on how people perceive fairness, and also procedural justice.
+Social value orientation sheds light on how people perceive fairness:

-* Pro-self people are largely indifferent to procedures by others.
+* Proselfs are largely indifferent to procedures by others.

-* Pro-social people are more attuned to the procedures that the other party experiences.
+* Prosocials are more attuned to the procedures that the other party experiences.

+<h2><a name="procedural-justice">Procedural justice</a></h2>

+Social value orientation sheds light on how people perceive procedural justice.

 Procedural justice is important to both proself and prosocial individuals.

 Enhancing procedural justice across the board is a perfect response to the differences in perspective between prosocials and proselfs.

 Procedural justice is a stronger predictor of certain positive behaviors among proself than among prosocial individuals.

 <h2><a name="voice">Voice</a></h2>

 In one study, researchers varied the voice opportunities for both sides in a dispute.

-* People were either granted or denied voice in a decision-making process.
+People were either granted or denied voice in a decision-making process.

-* Both groups (proselfs and prosocials) were influenced by their own voice process when the other party had a voice.
+Both groups (proselfs and prosocials) were influenced by their own voice process when the other party had a voice.

 * Proselfs found the process procedurally just, regardless of whether the other party was granted voice or was denied voice.
 Prosocials did not.